aeternity/protocol/contracts/fate.md

 #### Type safety

 FATE solves a fundamental problem programmers run into when coding for
-Ethereum: integer overflow, weak type checking and poore data flow.
+Ethereum: integer overflow, weak type checking and poor data flow.
 FATE checks all aritmetic operations to keep the right meanining of it.
 Also you can't implicitly cast types (eg integers to booleans).